 - Identify Value Swings Immediately: When breaking news reveals a starter is sidelined or limited, your first move should be to assess which backup or secondary players will benefit.
 This assessment must go beyond simple name recognition; it involves evaluating the likely changes in snap share, target volume, goal-line opportunities, or even pass-blocking responsibilities.
 Oftentimes, fantasy platforms are slow to reflect these shifts in player pricing or projections, creating a temporary window of value.
 For example, a backup running back stepping into a lead role due to a Friday injury report might be dramatically underpriced and under-rostered.
 If you react quickly, you can gain significant leverage before the broader player base adjusts.

 - Re-run Optimizers With Updated Inputs: When significant player news drops, it should immediately trigger a re-evaluation of your entire DFS build process.
 Re-running your optimizer ensures that your builds reflect these updated dynamics and that you’re not relying on outdated metrics.
-Ownership projections can shift rapidly, and an optimizer rerun helps you identify new optimal pivots.
+Ownership projections can shift rapidly, and rerunning the optimizer helps you identify new optimal pivots.
 Whether you’re building single-entry lineups or mass multi-entering, re-optimizing based on new data is a non-negotiable step.
 Failing to adjust could leave your builds uncompetitive or loaded with dead weight.

 - Lock In Late-Game Flexibility: Fantasy football’s most seasoned players know that lineup flexibility is a critical defensive tool, especially when uncertainty surrounds late games on Sunday or Monday night.
 When you suspect last-minute news may impact a player’s availability, it’s smart to roster that player in a flex position rather than locking them into a static RB or WR spot.
 Strategic placement makes it easier to pivot in real time, swapping them with available alternatives from later games without disrupting your entire build.
 Also, having multiple players in the late window allows for runbacks or reactive stacking based on earlier results.